Boosting Your Home’s Curb Appeal in Six Easy Steps

 If you have space for a flower garden, a little bit can go a long way.
-Consider planting some flowers for a splash of colour – they look great against the green lawn or against your home's walls in a flower box or hanging basket.
+Consider planting some flowers for a splash of color – they look great against the green lawn or against your home's walls in a flower box or hanging basket.
 Raised beds also help flowers stand out, drawing viewers' eyes straight to them.

-Visit your local nursery (or ask green-thumbed neighbours) what kinds of flowers flourish in your area.
+Visit your local nursery (or ask green-thumbed neighbors) what kinds of flowers flourish in your area.
 Many flowers are easy to maintain and relatively cheap when you find the right flower for your region.
 Perennials even come back year after year, refreshing your home's look with little extra effort on your part.

 3. Improve Your Doors

 If you want to invest a little bit more, try installing a new front door altogether.
-Not only do newer doors have greater security and function, they can also come with unique looks guaranteed to make your home stand out.
+Not only do newer doors have greater security and function, but they can also come with unique looks guaranteed to make your home stand out.
 Steel doors are relatively cheap, very secure, and an excellent way to improve your home's look.

 For a compromise, try upgrading some of your current door's fixtures.
 A new knob or doorknocker helps your door-and, by extent, your home's entire exterior-look neater and classier.